xrstf/mkipset/README.md

     # update ipsets
     * * * * * mkipset -config /etc/mkipset/web-config.yaml /etc/mkipset/web-blacklist.txt

-You can also feed multiple files into `mkipset`, for example if you want to manage blacklist entries on a root level and then also load additional entries defined by a user on your system.
-Use the `-ignore-missing` flag if you don't care if some of the blacklist files could not be found, but be aware that you must load at least one file successfully no matter what.

 And finally create as many iptables rules as you like, referencing your set.
 In this example, the set is named `blacklist-web` because it contains IPs that we want to deny HTTP/HTTPS access to.

     iptables -A INPUT -p tcp --dport 80  -m set --match-set blacklist-web src -j DROP iptables -A INPUT -p tcp --dport 443 -m set --match-set blacklist-web src -j DROP

+## Tips

+You can feed multiple files into `mkipset`, for example if you want to manage blacklist entries on a root level and then also load additional entries defined by a user on your system.
+Use the `-ignore-missing` flag if you don't care if some of the blacklist files could not be found, but be aware that you must load at least one file successfully no matter what.

+If you manage multiple ipset sets, it can be helpful to have a single configuration file instead of one per set.
+To do so, use the `-set-name` parameter to override the set you defined in your configuration file.
+A crontab could then look like this:

+    PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin

+    # update ipsets
+    * * * * * mkipset -config /etc/mkipset/config.yaml -set-name web /etc/mkipset/web-blacklist.txt
+    * * * * * mkipset -config /etc/mkipset/config.yaml -set-name ssh /etc/mkipset/ssh-blacklist.txt
+    * * * * * mkipset -config /etc/mkipset/config.yaml -set-name mail /etc/mkipset/mail-blacklist.txt

 ## License